Clustering by Denoising: Latent plug-and-play diffusion for single-cell data

 \section{Discussion on the Clustering Metrics}

-To assess the quality of clustering in the learned embeddings, we employ three complementary metrics: the average cosine silhouette score \citep{rousseeuw1987silhouettes}, the Adjusted Rand Index (ARI) \citep{Hubert1985ARI}, and the cell-type Locally Invariant Simpson Index (cLISI) \citep{Korsunsky2019Harmony}.
+To assess the quality of clustering in the learned embeddings, we employ five complementary metrics: the average cosine silhouette score \citep{rousseeuw1987silhouettes}, the Adjusted Rand Index (ARI) \citep{Hubert1985ARI}, the cell-type Locally Invariant Simpson Index (cLISI) \citep{Korsunsky2019Harmony}, the Normalized Mutual Information (NMI)~\citep{StrehlGhosh2002NMI}, and the V-measure \citep{rosenberg-hirschberg-2007-v}.
 Below, we provide a brief description of each metric.

 \begin{enumerate} \item \textbf{Average Cosine Silhouette Score.} The silhouette score quantifies how well a point is matched to its assigned cluster compared to other clusters, measured here using cosine distance.
 For a point $i$, let $a(i)$ denote the average intra-cluster cosine distance, and let $b(i)$ denote the minimum average cosine distance between $i$ and any other cluster.
 The silhouette score for $i$ is defined as